suitenumerique/find/docs/setup-indexer.md

 ```

 ### Language
-Find supports french, english, german and dutch.

 Language specific operations are applied to document titles and contents to improve search results.
 The language is automatically detected  by Find.
 If the language can not be detected no language specific operation are applied and the indexing process is not affected.

-Supported languages are french, english, german and dutch.
+Find supports french, english, german and dutch.

+The search process is not language specific, a query can get documents of any language.

 Language detection estimates a confidence between 0 and 1.
-If it is below a threshold the language is considered unrecognized.
+If the confidence is below a threshold the language is considered unrecognized.
-This threshold can be controlled with LANGUAGE_DETECTION_CONFIDENCE_THRESHOLD environment variable
+This threshold can be controlled with LANGUAGE_DETECTION_CONFIDENCE_THRESHOLD environment variable.

 ```python
 LANGUAGE_DETECTION_CONFIDENCE_THRESHOLD=0.75